mmbman/Katagiri/1984-01-18-Blue-Cliff-Record-Case-51-Talk-2.md

 Energy of the self is very powerful because [we are not only] looking at *this* life, in terms of making [a] better living, conflicting with or fighting each other – not like this.
 Like birds, and insects, and woodchucks, you know?

-I always say “woodchuck.” *[He laughs.]* Woodchuck is always living in the trees, and dogs just walk under the tree, immediately, *[sound]*, you know?
+I always say, “[squirrel].” *[He laughs.]* (*Transcriber’s Note:* He says “woodchuck” here, but “squirrel” seems more likely.)
+[Squirrel] is always living in the trees, and dogs walk under the tree – immediately, *[whoosh]*, you know?
 But this action is to see his life in terms of instinct.
-He is always looking at his life, just a small world, in terms of instinct.
-But the energy of the self is very powerful to look at this life and [other lives], all the world, okay?
-Understanding as a whole, as a one.
+He is always looking at his life [as] just a small world, in terms of instinct.

+But the energy of the self is very powerful to look at this life and [other lives], all the world – understanding as a whole, as a one.
 That is a quality of the self.

-So that quality of the self is very vital.
+That quality of the self is very vital.
 So that is called *energy*, *life force*.

 Life force itself is simultaneously birth, your life.
 Life force is something coming up [...].
 So that is just like spring water gushing out from the ground.

-So “let’s return to the source” means life force constantly gushing out.
+So “let’s return to the source” means life force [is] constantly gushing out.
 That is, when [...] life force comes up, it is called *birth*.
 And when you are born in this world, simultaneously you have a mind and consciousness.
-So analyze, synthesize. [...]
-In other words the energy of the consciousness and mind comes from life force itself.
+So [you] analyze, synthesize. [...]
+In other words, the energy of the consciousness and mind comes from life force itself.
 You cannot ignore it.

 So thanks to the life energy of the consciousness [...] you can see, you can justify, you can confirm *you*, so-called *the self*.
 That energy of the self is not looking at only this life, but a big world: past, present, future, *as a whole*, as a one.
 This is the energy of the self.